What WMT says

 We estimate that this programme is valid for approximately 12 CPD credits.

 Medic course manual – what’s covered?

-We issue the same comprehensive Medic course manual – currently 173 pages – on ALL WMT Medic courses so there is a lot of “bonus” material in addition to what is specifically covered on any particular course syllabus.
-For example, there are extensive notes on diverse topics such as cold/heat injury, altitude sickness, tropical medicine, expedition dentistry, diving medicine, swift water rescue and other topics that might not be covered on a weekend WMT course or “mountain” themed course.
+We issue the same comprehensive Medic course manual on ALL WMT Medic courses so there is a lot of “bonus” material in addition to what is specifically covered on any particular course syllabus.
+For example, there are extensive notes on diverse topics such as heat injury, tropical medicine, expedition dentistry, diving medicine, swift water rescue and other topics that are not covered on this course.

 The June course director will be WMT Medical Director EM consultant/DiMM Dr Harvey Pynn.
-The October course director will be Dr Zoe Burton (MSc in mountain medicine) was the lead medical lecturer supported by WMTs Commercial Director and expedition leader Barry Roberts and veteran polar guide Tim Burton.
-Combined they have dozens of mountain expeditions to their credit, including trips to the summit of Everest, Greenland, Antarctica, Pakistan, Kenya, Morocco and other mountainous destinations.
+The October course director will be Dr Zoe Burton (MSc in mountain medicine).
+Both courses are supported by WMTs Commercial Director and expedition leader Barry Roberts and veteran polar guide Tim Burton.
+Combined these teaching teams have many dozens of mountain expeditions to their credit, including trips to the summit of Everest, Greenland, Antarctica, Pakistan, Kenya, Morocco and other mountainous destinations.
 All are keen climbers and ski mountaineers.
-Barry is a contributing author to the OUP expedition handbook 2nd ed.
+The 2017 team is tbc.

 Grasmere Independent Hostel – “Knocks most other Lakeland hostels into a cocked hat”.
 The Guardian